gauravraj2601/Electronix-Express/README.md

 Products Endpoint: https://electronix-express-api.onrender.com/products

-GET: Retrieve a list of all products.
+- GET: Retrieve a list of all products.
-POST: Add a new product to the store.
+- POST: Add a new product to the store.
-PATCH: Update information for a specific product.
+- PATCH: Update information for a specific product.

 Product Detail Endpoint: /singleproduct/:id

-## Contributors
+# Contributors
-Gaurav Raj,
+- Gaurav Raj,
-Ganesh Kumar,
+- Ganesh Kumar,
-Akshay Ramoliya
+- Akshay Ramoliya

 ## Deployment
-The app is deployed on Netlify.
+The app is deployed on Vercel.
 You can access it using the following link:

-Netlify App Link
+Deployed Link : elctronix-express-k74afyg3e-ganeshgourav.vercel.app